 In Person on Alternating Tuesdays

 Sep 19 - Jan 23

 7:30 - 9 pm ET

-Neighbourhood Unitarian Universalist Congregation
+Neighbourhood Unitarian Universalist Cong.

 310 Danforth Ave, Toronto

-Rehearsal Videos posted after each rehearsal
+(rehearsal videos posted after each rehearsal for virtual participants)

-Virtual and In-Person Performances TBA
+Virtual Performances TBA

 Members are placed in a section based on previous playing and music reading experience.